malminhas/mapsearcher/README.md

-# Location Database Browser
+# Mapsearcher

 A modern web application for exploring UK postcodes, districts and towns with spatial search capabilities.
 Built with Cursor and Lovable.
+Uses React, TypeScript, shadcn/ui, Mapbox GL JS and Tailwind CSS at the frontend.
+FastAPI and SQLite with Spatialite extension at the backend.

 ## Features